-The Company measures all stock-based awards granted to employees, directors and non-employee consultants based on the fair value on the date of grant using the Black-Scholes option-pricing model.
+The Company measures all stock-based awards granted to employees and directors based on the fair value on the date of grant using the Black-Scholes option-pricing model.
 Compensation expense of those awards is recognized over the requisite service period, which is the vesting period of the respective award.
 Typically, the Company issues awards with only service-based vesting conditions and records the expense for these awards using the straight-line method.
 The Company accounts for forfeitures as they occur.